milanofthe/pathsim/docs/source/examples/thermostat.rst

     events = [E1, E2]

-Finally we can instantiate the `Simulation` with the blocks, connections, events and some additional parameters such as the timestep.
+Finally we can instantiate the :class:`.Simulation` with the blocks, connections, events and some additional parameters such as the timestep.

 To enable backtracking for the event manager, we need to use an adaptive timestep integrator.
-Here we go for `RKBS32` which is a 3rd order Runge-Kutta method and essentially the same as Matlabs `ode23`.
+Here we go for :class:`.RKBS32` which is a 3rd order Runge-Kutta method and essentially the same as Matlabs `ode23`.

 .. code-block:: python